PredictLand/PL-TEC-PLPipes/README.md

   [Configuration](#Configuration).

-* `defaults` (optional): Default configuration files go here (the contents of this directory should be commited to git).
+* `defaults` (optional): Default configuration files go here (the contents of this directory should be committed to git).

   The semantic distinction between `defaults` and `config` is something we are still considering and that may change.